 3 Best Operational CRMs

 SendPulse allows marketers to optimize the delivery of valuable content, communication with prospects, the productivity of sales and marketing teams, and visibility of contacts and deals within one platform.
-You can accept orders, collect customer data, and store all information in SendPulse’s free CRM.
+You can accept orders, collect customer data, and store all information in SendPulse’s CRM.
 Your CRM database is a reliable source of information for different areas of your business.
-Your sales and marketing departments can freely use the data to craft sales pitches, develop personalized messages, establish communication, and create marketing campaigns.
+Your sales and marketing departments can use the data to craft sales pitches, develop personalized messages, establish communication, and create marketing campaigns.

 SendPulse enables you to create cards called deals to track interactions with prospects and consumers while they move through the sales funnel.
 The platform records all customers’ inquiries, problems, questions, and needs.
 It helps you develop the optimal scenario for a seamless sales process.
 After looking through the information in SendPulse’s CRM, you can start proper communication with a lead or client by using email campaigns, chatbots, web push, popups, or SMS.
 Moreover, CRM allows you to set up automated email campaigns to optimize sales and prevent customer churn.